 Do small businesses need a privacy policy?

 But more than that, federal, state, and global laws such as the European General Data Protection Regulation (GDPR) actually require businesses to have privacy policies in place.
-So do many third-party apps and services.
+So do many third-party apps and services like Google Analytics.
 And if you don’t have a privacy policy in place (that you and your team abide by), you might have to pay—literally.

 You could be fined or sued if you don’t comply with legal privacy acts.
 Take it from Amazon, who was fined $888 million for misusing customer data.